ancient ruins

 Why did St. Nicolas become so famous?

-People from many countries (over 40) celebrate the St. Nicolas Day, however this feast is the most popular in Netherlands, Germany, Italy, Ukraine, Greece, Russia and Poland.
+People from many countries (over 40) celebrate St. Nicolas Day, however, this feast is the most popular in the Netherlands, Germany, Italy, Ukraine, Greece, Russia and Poland.
 Eastern Christians celebrate it on December 19 while Western Christians celebrate it on December 6.
-The difference in 13 days is caused by Russian Empire and much of Eastern Europe switching from the Julian to the Gregorian calendar in 1918.
+The difference in 13 days is caused by the Russian Empire and much of Eastern Europe switching from the Julian to the Gregorian calendar in 1918.
 The St. Nicolas Day is the day of his death, not birth as many people believe.
 In Christianity, a physical death often means a spiritual birth.

 Where did St. Nicolas live?